 How Do Binoculars work

-To understand the parts of binoculars and their functions, it is best to take binoculars apart and have a look at the insides.
-That way you can see the individual assemblies and get a better idea of how binoculars work.
+To understand the parts of binoculars and their functions, it is best to disassemble the binoculars into their individual parts.
 There is an optical system and a mechanical system to look at.

 Optical Parts Of Binoculars